-It’s also why doctors will often prescribe magnesium supplements to help those suffering from low mineral levels or even other ailments.
+It’s also why doctors often prescribe magnesium supplements to help those suffering from low mineral levels or other ailments.
 Often a simple multivitamin will help.
 However, it is best if you take a dedicated magnesium supplement first.
-This is because you may also be deficient in other vitamins or minerals, and taking a multivitamin will not help you find out if there is something further wrong with you.
+This is because you may also be deficient in other vitamins or minerals, and taking a multivitamin will not help you discover if something is further wrong with you.

-To help keep your magnesium levels balanced, you might also want to consider taking a transdermal magnesium supplement.
+To help keep your magnesium levels balanced, you might also consider taking a transdermal magnesium supplement.
 A transdermal patch is situated on the skin, which absorbs the mineral throughout the day.

 Anyone can use these patches–they don’t even need a prescription; however, as with anything related to health, you should seek advice from your doctor first.

 They work by releasing small amounts of magnesium directly into the muscles.
-These products have been determined to improve muscle cramps and muscle fatigue and help with constipation and a range of other conditions.
+These products have been determined to improve muscle cramps and fatigue and help with constipation and various other conditions.